 Class of 2017

 Collin Alvesteffer 5-11 205 Sr ATH Cedar Springs: He injured his ankle in a loss to GR Christian.
 Few teams are more affected by the loss of a single player than Cedar Springs.
 Alvesteffer is a third-year starter at QB, a grinder, leader and winner in the wing T. He’s also a back-line blanket at free safety.
 And the long snapper.
-So for their sake he’s back this week as it doesn’t get any easier this week against undefeated Lowell.
-The kind of prospect who will find his way on a GLIAC roster somehow, from fullback to linebacker to special teams.
+So for their sake we’ll hope he’s back this week as it doesn’t get any easier against undefeated Lowell.
+This is the kind of prospect who will find his way on a GLIAC roster somehow, from fullback to linebacker to special teams.

 Matt Ellis 6-0 190 Sr RB/LB Grand Rapids Christian: The MVP of a 5-0 team, as Ellis is the Eagles’ leading rusher and tackler.
 He’d have monster rushing totals but shares carries with third-year starter Davaunte Dickens while junior QB Isaac Newhouse has an embarrassment of receiving threats in seniors Emmet Warners and O’Kelly Elliott and juniors Darius Barfield and Anthony Ladd.
 As a runner Ellis can shake initial hits and finishes falling forward.
 He’s a true football player who has good hands catching the ball out of the backfield, takes direct snaps after which he can throw as well as run, and while Christian doesn’t have to punt often, Ellis averages over 40 yards a kick.